jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 In the first case of IP fragmentation, the IPv4 source address, destination address and fragmentation fields (identifier, offset, more fragments) are to be tracked as per [RFC791](https://datatracker.ietf.org/doc/html/rfc791).
 The protocol is always UDP.

-For a single full DLT packet in an IPv4 fragmented packet, reassembly is done defined by the source address, destination address, protocol (always UDP here) and the fragmentation identifier.
 The reassembled packet is then given to the `DltPcapNetworkTraceFilterDecoder` for decoding as if it were a single packet.

-The `PacketDecoder` then does the following for each packet it receives:
+For each packet received, `PacketDecoder` then checks:

 * If the packet is not fragmented, the private method `PacketDecoder.DecodeDltPackets` is called with the UDP buffer (the first 8